 L’Aspetto IGT Toscana – This is a 50% Sangiovese and 50% Canaiolo wine.
 It is aged for 12 months in tonneaux, 6 months in cement tanks, and 6 months in bottle.
 This is an intense ruby red wine with notes of mature red fruit, spices, and a touch of herbs.
 It is a full-bodied and elegant wine.

 Ceppatella IGT Toscana – This is a 100% Sangiovese wine, which is made with grapes selected from the oldest vineyard of the estate and the area in Tuscany in general.
-This is a 120 years old vineyard and thus they are very proud of being able to produce such a wine.
-For the moment they are marketing the Ceppatella from 2011, so if you buy a bottle of this red wine you are indeed drinking 115 years of history.
-It is a wine aged for 6 months in tonneaux where the malolactic fermentation also takes place, 14 months in barrels of Slavonian oak, and 5 months in bottle.
-It has notes of marmalade, spices, tobacco, and cacao and a long persistence.
+This is a 120-year-old vineyard and thus they are very proud of being able to produce such a wine.
+For the moment they are marketing the Ceppatella since 2011, so if you buy a bottle of this red wine you are indeed drinking 115 years of history.
+It is a wine aged for 6 months in tonneaux where the malolactic fermentation also takes place, 14 months in barrels of Slavonian oak, and 5 months in the bottle.
+It has notes of marmalade, spices, tobacco, and cacao and long persistence.
 All in all, it is a very structured, smooth, and elegant wine.

 Some More History…